brazilla-ray/epg/README.md

 Imagine you have a dog.
 You'd like the dog to raise their paw and touch your hand whenever you say "shake".
 You'll have to teach the dog this behavior, but with enough patience (and treats!), eventually the dog will learn.
 You have now taught your dog (the target) to listen for a command (the event) and raise its paw (the action).

-That's essentially what an event listener in Javascript is.
-Instead of all that training though, [`addEventListener()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) is a method that provides an easy way to add all sorts of interactivity to web pages.
+That's essentially what an event listener is.
+Instead of all that training though, Javascript has a method, [`addEventListener()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener), that provides an easy way to add all sorts of interactivity to web pages.

-I wanted to practice using event handlers, so I built a little app that adds SVG glyphs to the screen.
+I wanted to practice using event handlers, so I built a little [app](https://ephemeral-pattern-generator.netlify.app/) that adds SVG glyphs to the screen.
 Once added, the color of the glyphs can be changed by selecting one and clicking on a button.
 Not particularly useful, maybe, but kind of fun.

-The working app can be found [here](https://ephemeral-pattern-generator.netlify.app/).
-Here's how it works.
 ## The HTML
 The HTML is pretty straightforward, so I'll just run through it quickly.
 CSS is important to the way the app works, but it's not the main focus of this post, so I'm going to skip over most of it.
 You can find it on the project's [github](https://github.com/w0whitaker/epg/blob/main/_site/style.css) page.
 ### The output